nyphotohouse/sharply/docs/authentication-guide.md

 ## Overview

 - Better Auth is initialized in `src/auth.ts` with the Drizzle adapter.
+- Sharply pins Better Auth and its compatible packages to `1.4.22`; keep the Trellis integration on the same Better Auth version.
 - Client helpers (including `useSession`) are exported from `src/lib/auth/auth-client.ts`.
 - Shared role helper (`requireRole`) lives in `src/lib/auth/auth-helpers.ts` and is safe to use in both server and client code (pure runtime check, no server APIs).
 - Server session helper `getSessionOrThrow` is exported from `~/server/auth` (wraps `auth.api.getSession` with `headers` and throws 401 when missing).